eclipxe13/CfdiUtils/README.md

 This library provides helper objects to work with Mexican CFDI (Comprobante Fiscal Digital por Internet).

-The [documentation] related to this library and its API is documented inside the [GutHub Wiki][documentation] and is written in **spanish language** since is the language if the user.
+The [documentation] related to this library and its API is documented inside the [GutHub Wiki][documentation] and is written in **spanish language** since is the language of the intented audience.

+**Warning: this project will be migrated to `phpcfdi/cfdiutils`, don't a date yet**

+**Atención: este proyecto se migrará a `phpcfdi/cfdiutils`, aun no hay fecha planeada**

-Main features:
+## Main features:

 - Create CFDI version 3.3 based on a friendly extendable non-xml objects (`nodes`)
 - Read CFDI version 3.2 and 3.3
 - Validate CFDI version 3.3 against schemas, cfdi signature (`Sello`) and custom rules
 - Validate that the Timbre Fiscal Digital signature match with the CFDI 3.3, if not then the document was modified after signature.
+- Validate the "Complemento de recepción de pagos"
 - Helper objects to deal with:
     - `Cadena de origen` generation
     - Extract information from CER files or `Certificado` attribute
     - Calculate `Comprobante` sums based on the list of `Conceptos`
     - Retrieve the CFDI version information
-- Keep a local copy of the three of XSD and XSLT file dependences from SAT
+- Keep a local copy of the tree of XSD and XSLT file dependences from SAT
+- Keep a local copy of certificates to avoid download them each time
-- Check the SAT WebService to get the status of a CDI ('Activo', 'Candelado' & 'No encontrado')
+- Check the SAT WebService to get the status of a CDI ('Activo', 'Cancelado' & 'No encontrado')

 ## Installation